Lake Forest College: Admission

 According to the Carnegie Foundation for the Advancement of Teaching and U.S. News & World Report, Lake Forest is considered to be a "more selective" institution, with a lower rate of transfer-in students.

 Lake Forest College's admissions selectivity rank according to The Princeton Review is 88 out of 99.
 This ranking is determined by several institutionally-reported factors, including: the class rank, average standardized test scores, and average high school GPA of entering freshmen; the percentage of students who come from out-of-state; and the percentage of applicants accepted.

-The acceptance rate for the Class of 2023 was 55% from a total applicant pool of 4,482, yielding a class of 400 students.

 Student life

-Approximately 1,500 students attend the college, and about 75% live on campus in one of the eleven residence halls.
+Approximately 1,800 students attend the college, and about 75% live on campus in one of the eleven residence halls.
 Lake Forest has more than 80 clubs and organizations, the largest and most active being: the student radio station (WMXM), Student Government, PRIDE (LGBTQ+), Student Programming Board (SPB) (organizes on-campus entertainment) and the Greek organizations.